oguz-duman/gui-based-image-processing-with-opencv/README.md

-# GUI-Based Image Processing with OpenCV
+# impros

-This project is a PySide6-based graphical user interface (GUI) application built on OpenCV that provides an interactive platform for image processing.
-It currently includes common techniques such as histogram equalization, filtering, and thresholding, but is designed with a modular architecture to allow easy addition of new image processing methods.
-Users can apply various operations on input images and observe the results in real time, making it both a practical tool and a flexible framework for experimentation and extension.
+This project is a PySide6-based graphical user interface (GUI) application that provides an interactive platform for image processing.
+It supports the implementation of custom methods, from basic operations to advanced image processing algorithms.
+Users can apply various transformations to input images and observe the results in real time.
+The application can serve both as a ready-to-use tool and as a flexible framework for custom development and experimentation.

 ![Screenshot](images/app.png)